 continued from previous

 The doorbell rang.
 He suddenly remembered that he had ordered a salad from the vertical farm.
 Even an artist needs to eat.
-He dropped to the floor the tiny stump of the blue crayon that remained in his hand and headed for the door.
+He dropped to the floor the tiny stump of the blue crayon that remained in his hand, and headed for the door.

 It was Aspen.

 “I didn’t know you delivered too!”
 John said as he opened the door wide for Aspen to come in.
 She entered the room as if she was looking for something.
-Walking slowly as far as the middle of the living room, she made a sudden 180 degree turn to face the wall and a half that John had already covered with his drawing.
-Her eyes were already running a million miles a minute through the peaks, troughs and grooves of John’s chaotic yet bizarrely ordered drawing.
+Walking slowly as far as the middle of the living room, she made a sudden 180 degree turn to face the wall that John had already covered with his drawing.
+Her eyes were already running a million miles a minute through the peaks, troughs, and grooves of John’s chaotic yet bizarrely ordered drawing.
 John hadn’t had the chance yet to look back at what he had drawn.
 Sometimes the shapes were perfectly symmetrical, other times disintegrating and melting into each other before re-forming again.
 They looked like objects sticking out of the water, some of them floating and bouncing on the surface.

 “Erm…you’ve caught me on a somewhat creative day, Aspen.
 I figured, these aren’t my walls, might as well have some fun with them” – John said.